-- Pleated – A pleated air filter reduces the circulation of dust and other air pollutants due to greater surface area thanks to its accordion design.
+- Pleated: A pleated air filter helps reduce the circulation of dust and other air pollutants due to greater surface area thanks to its accordion design.
 Pleated filters can be made of various fabrics or materials.
 Their efficacy depends on the material type.

-- Washable – Washable filters are reusable, making them an environmentally friendly choice.
-They must be well-maintained in order to prevent mildew and mold growth, thus they require frequent maintenance.
+- Washable: Washable filters are reusable, making them an environmentally friendly choice.
+However, they must be well-maintained in order to prevent mildew and mold growth, thus they require frequent maintenance.

 - Media: Media filters, and even better, high-efficiency media filters offer superb air filtration without reducing airflow.
 It is the happy medium of air filters.

-Special conditions to consider include whether there are allergy and asthma sufferers in the home, or households with pets.
-The following chart provides a breakdown of how often your air filters should at least be routinely checked based on various factors.
+Special conditions to consider include whether there are allergy and asthma sufferers in the home or pets.
+The following chart provides a breakdown of how often to routinely check (at a minimum) your home air filter for buildup, based on various factors.
 And again, considering the wide range of air filters and different efficacy levels, view the ranges as an average!

 |Ordinary Home, Multiple Pets||20 to 40 days|